 Ground turkey – or even ground chicken – can work, but they don’t have as much fat as beef, so the meatballs will be a bit drier.
 If you’re feeling creative, you can also combine meat varieties.
 We often use 50/50 ground pork and ground beef.

 I have never made these meatballs without bread, so I cannot say for sure!
-However many readers have told me that crushed cracker crumbs and finely ground rolled oats can work as substitutes.
-As always, I suggest experimenting at your own risk 😉
+However many readers have told me that crushed cracker crumbs or finely ground rolled oats can work as substitutes.
+And gluten-free bread crumbs are also a good alternative.

 Should Meatballs be Pink in the Center?